YRIKKA/apex-quickstart/README.md

 ### Step 4: Submit an Evaluation Job

-Once you have uploaded a model, you may submit a job with your desired context using the model package URI you received from the presigned URL:
+Once you have uploaded a model, you may submit a job with your desired context:

 ```python
 def submit_job(api_key, model_package_uri, target_classes, context_description):